1. Will and Intestacy

 Calculate the Value of the Estate

-This is the total value of the estate minus the total value of debt.
+The total estate value is the value of the assets minus debt.

-You or the solicitor working on your behalf will need to fill in the PA1 (probate application) form, the Inheritance Tax form IHT400 (if the estate is worth over £325,000) or the Inheritance Tax form IHT205 (if the estate is worth under £325,000).
+You or the solicitor working on your behalf will need to fill in the PA1 (probate application) form and either the Inheritance Tax form IHT400 (if the estate is worth over £325,000) or the Inheritance Tax form IHT205 (if the estate is worth under £325,000).
+If you don’t intend to sell the inherited house, you will need to have the property valued.

-These will be sent to the closest Probate Registry Office alongside the Inheritance Tax form, death certificate and 3 copies of the Will.
+Send these to the closest Probate Registry Office alongside the Inheritance Tax form, death certificate, and three copies of the will.

 Note that different rules apply in Scotland and Northern Ireland.